EL-BID/Modelo-de-prediccion-de-crecimiento-urbano-/README.md

 Predictions can be used to plan optimized urban expansion, or estimate best- and worst-case scenarios regarding climate change.

 ## User Guide
 As inputs, the model uses monochrome images with standardized size and boundaries prepared from satellite images of an urban area.
 These images can be physical maps, density maps, or maps denoting legislative or social boundaries, depending on the conditions of the urban area and the modeler’s discretion.
 Each image should only contain information on a single feature, as each will be assigned a positive or negative weight.
-Using these inputs, a regularized spatial logistic regression model will predict urban growth on a pixel-by-pixel level within the determined boundaries, and outputs a binary raster file.

 The image below shows the physical map of Georgetown, Guyana and its surroundings, with higher altitude shown in lighter pixels:
 <p align="center">